vdsm/virtual-dsm/readme.md

     - /dev/dri
   ```

+> [!TIP]
-  This can be used to enable the facial recognition function in Synology Photos for example.
+> This can be used to enable the facial recognition function in Synology Photos for example.

-* ### How do I install a specific version of vDSM?
+### How do I install a specific version of vDSM?

   By default, version 7.2 will be installed, but if you prefer an older version, you can add its download URL to your compose file as follows: